RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 ## Intermediate version

 The first relevant change that should be discussed was the division of the general controller created into the straight controller and the curve controller, giving to the fist one a greater speed and the second one a greater rotation.
-Later, the curve controller was subdivided into two controllers, the light curve controller and the heavy curve controller, giving to the first one a light rotation.
+Later, the curve controller was subdivided into two controllers, the light curve controller and the heavy curve controller, giving to the first one a light rotation, with the idea of making smooth transitions between states.

 The following image shows the segmentation of the image, which will decide the phase of the formula one.
 The yellow zone is the area of the heavy curve controller, the blue zone is the area of the light curve controller, and finally, the red zone is the area of the straight controller.